 We can all agree that established professionals and young university graduates are the core of Silicon Valley’s workforce.

 In 2008, Uruguay became one of the first countries in the world to embrace the One Laptop per Child program (OLPC), an ambitious project aimed to bring computing to children in the developing world.

 The program is run as a joint efforts of the Technological Laboratory of Uruguay (LATU), National Agency for Research and Innovation (ANII), the Agency for the Development of Government Electronic Management and Information Society and Knowledge (AGESIC), the National Telecommunications Administration (ANTEL ), the Ministry of Education and Culture (MEC), the Primary Education Council (CEP), and the National Public Education Administration (ANEP).

-Nowadays, nearly all of the 300,000 children in Uruguay’s public schools have their own computers, and many high school graduates enroll in computer science, engineering or IT programs.
+Today, nearly all of the 300,000 children in Uruguay’s public schools have their own computers, and many high school graduates enroll in computer science, engineering and IT programs.

-Frederick Terman, a Stanford professor and one of the founding fathers of Silicon Valley, introduced the idea of incentivizing students to start their own business by allowing them to use the university’s tracts of land.
+Frederick Terman, a Stanford professor and one of the founding fathers of Silicon Valley, introduced the idea of incentivizing students to start their own business by allowing them to use the university’s land and facilities.
 Terman’s program helped people like William Hewlett and David Packard, among others, to take off.